open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 The Standalone Edge Node can be included in
 [Edge Manageability Framework](https://github.com/open-edge-platform/edge-manageability-framework),
-deployed on-prem or in the cloud to support scale out and management of larger infrastructures.
+deployed on-premises or in the cloud to support scale out and management of larger infrastructures.
 It enables you to quickly get an edge node up and running without deploying backend services, ready to deploy Kubernetes applications through `kubectl`, `helm`, or Kubernetes web dashboard.